-Channel 4 offered the Yorkshireman a deal and ‘Bo Selecta’ was born.
-Adding several other characters to the show, centered around his Jackson skit, ‘Bo Selecta’ was a viral hit for a total of four years.
+Channel 4 offered the Yorkshireman a deal, and ‘Bo Selecta’ was born.
+Adding several other characters to the show, centered around his Jackson skit, ‘Bo Selecta’ was a viral hit for four years.

 Lemon’s ITV2 show has since run for 23 series and still pays the odd tribute to his days on Bo Selecta.

-Recently, Francis moved to apologize, though, for donning outfits and play the role of black celebrities during his years on ‘Bo Selecta’ – despite the love from his fans, which included former footballer John Barnes.
+Recently, Francis moved to apologize, though, for donning outfits and playing the role of black celebrities during his years on ‘Bo Selecta’ – despite his fans’ love, including former footballer John Barnes.

 "It's not live is it?" 😳